gnosis/cow-token-allocation/README.md

 # Allocations

-An Allocation (represented in the project as a `MerkleLeaf`), attributed to each eligible account, consists of several categories we briefly defined here (some of which will be elaborated upon in their own section):
+An Allocation (represented in the project as a `MerkleLeaf`), attributed to each eligible account, consists of several categories briefly define here (some of which will be elaborated upon in their own section):

 1. Airdrop: Consists of the combined sum of allocations for GNO holders and CoWSwap